How to: Create your brand's visual identity

 Portrait and Lifestyle Photographer, Carmel King has worked with many independent brands, designers and makers and is currently working on an on-going series, Makers & Manufacturers, celebrating craft and industry in Britain.
 Alongside these many businesses, a year ago she co-founded Hive Collective, a business network to support freelancers and business owners and we've just launched Forge, a business support programme for creative enterprises in East London.

-As a brand, you’ll know that your visual identity is extremely important, it needs to be relevant and reflective of your brand and that’s is exactly what Carmel is here to help with.
-5 images to consider when creating your visual identity for your brand….
+As a brand, you’ll know that your visual identity is extremely important, it needs to be relevant and reflective of your brand.
+That’s is exactly what Carmel is here to help with 5 images to consider when creating your visual identity for your brand….

 One: Create an identity